Skip to main content

 Norms for PIAT Reading Recognition

 The norming sample has a mean of 100 and a standard deviation of 15; these were normed against standards based on a national sample of children in the United States in 1968.
 As with PIAT Mathematics, it is important to note that the norming sample for Reading Recognition was selected, and the norming carried out, in the late 1960s.
-This has implications for interpreting the standardized scores of the children in the NLSY79 sample (see also the discussion in the section of the User's Guide on the PIAT Mathematics assessment
+This has implications for interpreting the standardized scores of the children in the NLSY79 sample (see also the discussion in the section of the NLSY79 Child/YA User's Guide on the PIAT Mathematics assessment.

-Scoring Changes for PIAT Reading.
 Changes were introduced beginning with the 1990 PIAT norming scheme to improve the utility of these measures and to simplify their use.
 First, children between the ages of 60 and 62 months (for whom no normed percentile scores had been available in 1986 or 1988) were normed using percentile scores designed for children enrolled in the first third of the kindergarten year, the closest approximation available to ages 60 to 62 months.

 Starting in 1994, children with raw scores translating to percentiles below the established minimum were assigned percentile scores of one; children with raw scores translating to percentile scores above the maximum are assigned percentile scores of 99.
 In prior years, the "out-of-range" children had been arbitrarily assigned scores of 0, which led to some inadvertent misuse of the data.
 (Through 1994, children more than 217 months of age were assigned normed scores of -4 since they were beyond the maximum ages for which national normed scores are available.)

-Completion Rates for PIAT Reading Recognition
+Completion rates for PIAT Reading Recognition

-Table 6 in the Child Assessments--Introduction section contains the completion rate for PIAT Reading Recognition in 2014, the most recent survey round to include the PIAT Reading Recognition assessment.
+Table 6 in the Child Assessments—Introduction section contains the completion rate for PIAT Reading Recognition in 2014, the most recent survey round to include the PIAT Reading Recognition assessment.

 Most children with invalid Reading Recognition scores (assigned a value of -3) either did not enter the assessment or prematurely terminated the assessment.
 In some instances, a careful review of the individual responses in conjunction with an examination of the interviewer's actual scoring calculations permitted clarification, and ultimately scoring, of previously invalid cases.
 This type of data review and rescoring was more prevalent during the years prior to 1994 when the assessments were administered on paper without the benefit of CAPI scoring.